ataylor89/unix_wisdom/shell.md

 The grep command, which searches for patterns in files, is very useful, and is documented in the [grep.md Markdown file](https://github.com/ataylor89/unix_wisdom/blob/main/grep.md).

+One use of the grep command is

+    grep pattern file(s)

+This usage of grep searches for pattern in the file or files listed.

+We can also usage grep to search for text in every file of a directory and its subdirectories.

+    grep -nrw pattern

+This usage of grep searches for a pattern in every file of the directory tree.

-We can bring up the manual page for any Unix shell command by typing
+The man command brings up the manual page for any Unix command.
+The syntax is

     man <command>